 C# (Winforms), OPC

-I work with the Estates Department of an NHS hospital trust to create touch-screen HMI (human-machine interface) monitor and control panels for use by engineering staff.
+I worked with the Estates Department of an NHS hospital trust to create touch-screen HMI (human-machine interface) monitor and control panels for use by engineering staff.

 Weather station data processing

-I built parts of an automated system that transforms a constant flow of weather station data into formats suitable for onward transmission to the client's processing facility.
+I built and maintained parts of an automated system that transforms a constant flow of weather station data into formats suitable for onward transmission to the Met Office processing facility.